|Elliott Sound Products||Project 22|

 Before embarking on this project, please see the article on Sinewave Generation Techniques.
 This has a lot of additional information - far more than most of the other material you'll find on-line.
 Many of the examples shown have been built and tested, and the others have been simulated to verify that they work as claimed.

 An alternative circuit that is worth considering is Project 86.
 Circuit boards are available, and it requires no hard-to-get parts.

 As a result, I show two different ways to achieve (more or less) the same performance.
 Of these, the thermistor stabilised type is no longer possible, so using lamp amplitude stabilisation is the only viable option.
 The preferred option (by default) uses the lamp stabilised circuit.
+Bear in mind that small incandescent lamps have fallen in number and risen in price, because the need for them has diminished.
 Thermistor stabilisation is included because there will be a few people who have squirreled away a suitable thermistor, or have come across one in an old oscillator.

-As with an audio millivoltmeter, it is not possible to use a standard opamp for the oscillator because of the frequency response needed.
-A variation of a discrete opamp is used for this design, using commonly available bipolar transistors.
-Because it has high open-loop gain but operates with a gain of three, there is plenty of feedback so distortion is much lower than yoy may expect.
+As with an audio millivoltmeter (Project 16) which is a natural companion for an oscillator, it is not possible to use a standard opamp for the oscillator because of the frequency response needed.
+A variation of a discrete opamp is used for this design, using common bipolar transistors.
+Because it has high open-loop gain but operates with a gain of three, there is plenty of feedback so distortion is much lower than you may expect.